This is the comprehensive introduction to B2B SEO—so you might want to read this one over lunch. Here’s the executive summary:

 However, because of how marketing works in the B2B world, you can expect a few particularities in B2B SEO that you wouldn’t necessarily count on in other spaces.

-1. B2B SEO needs to reach multiple decision makers
+1. B2C SEO assumes a single buyer; B2B SEO assumes multiple decision makers

 Because B2B purchases tend to be significant, long-term investments, more people need to weigh in on the buying decisions.
 Practitioners, managers, and executives will each approach the decision with very different problems in mind—so you can expect them to be searching Google for very different queries.